 - NWA Hall of Fame - Year 2011, Individual

-- Professional Wrestling Hall of Fame - Year 2006, Television Era
+- Professional Wrestling Hall of Fame (PWHF) - Year 2006, Television Era

-- 3 NWA United States Tag Team Championship (Northeast version) (1 with Buddy Roberts, 1 with Bob Ellis, 1 with Dr. Jerry Graham)
+- 4 NWA/WWWF United States Tag Team Championship (1 with Antonio Pugliese, 1 with Bob Ellis, 1 with Buddy Rogers, 1 with Dr. Jerry Graham)

 50th State Big Time Wrestling